Chiether/translate_ruby_codeconv/english.md

 ## Indent
 Indents as you think proper.

-* Indent length is 2 and space-only.
-Because dislike dependent tab length.
+* Indent length is 2 with space-only.
+ * Because dislike dependent tab length.

 good coding: